 We recognise that children may not feel ready to disclose their abuse, neglect, or exploitation and that they may not recognise their experiences as harmful.
-This could be because of a range of factors such as embarrassment, coercion, or vulnerability (such as SEND (Special Educational Needs and Disabilities), sexual orientation or language barriers).
+This could be because of a range of factors

 All staff will work towards building positive/trusted relationships with children that facilitate communication and show professional curiosity that will provide opportunities for disclosure.
 Additional pastoral support (and appropriate support for communication in relation to children with SEND) will be considered.